 To update BLS annual IO data released in even-numbered years (or the base year account) to an interim year account reported in odd-numbered years, ERS uses a mathematical programming model to reconcile the more detailed base year account with the less detailed interim year account.
 The mechanics of this process are the same as is described in the ERS report A Revised and Expanded Food Dollar Series: A Better Understanding of Our Food Costs (see page 39, equations A22 to A24), with the added dimension of bringing the accounts forward one year.

-Two additional articles provide useful information about ERS's estimation methodology:
+Three additional articles provide useful information about ERS's estimation methodology:

 Kelly, J., P. Canning, and A. Weersink, "Decomposing the Farmer’s Share of the Food Dollar," Applied Economic Perspectives and Policy 37 (2): 311–31 (2015);